lachlan-ibm/ibmvia_autoconf/docs/index.rst

 `Examples / Getting Started <examples.html>`_ page.

-.. _verify_access_autoconf_modules:
+.. _ibmvia_autoconf_modules:

 Modules
 _______

 The configuration process is broken into six modules.
-Each module is responsible for configuring a subset of Verify Access features.
+Each module is responsible for configuring a subset of Verify Identity Access features.
 The order of configuration is:

 - base (Licensing, SSL Databases, Cluster Settings)
 - appliance (if applicable)